OmniFlix/channel-contracts/README.md

 ## Security Features

-- **Ownership Verification**: All operations verify the sender is authorized
+- **Ownership Verification**: All operations verify the sender is authorized through multiple validation layers
-- **Pause Mechanism**: Contract can be paused in case of emergencies
+- **Pause Mechanism**: Contract can be paused in case of emergencies by designated pausers
-- **Role-Based Access**: Different permissions for owners, collaborators, and admins
+- **Role-Based Access**: Different permissions for owners, collaborators, and admins ensure proper access control

 ## License